kosmosjamaa/playnow/readme.md

 How does it work?
-Well, it's a browser (Chrome) plugin, that looks albums on the page and injects spotify link if there is any. <br>
+Well, it's a browser Chrome plugin, that looks albums on the page and injects spotify and itunes link if there is any. <br>

 At the moment "works" with: